sap-tutorials/Tutorials/tutorials/luigi-app-localization-ui5/luigi-app-localization-ui5.md

 In this step, you will create files with the text that is to be changed within the UI5 micro-frontend.

-1. Find the folder ​`i18n`​ under the ​`uimodule/webapp`​.
-Inside it, create a file called `i18n_de_DE.properties` with the following content:
+1. Find the folder ​`i18n`​ under the ​`webapp`​.
+Inside it, create a file called `i18n_de.properties` with the following content:

     ```json
     ModalText = Produkt Details
     Quantity = Anzahl
     ```

-2. Create another file called `i18n_en_US.properties` with the following content:
+2. Create another file called `i18n_en.properties` with the following content:

     ```json
     ModalText = Product Details